-Management has evaluated events and transactions that occurred after March 31, 2024 through May 9, 2024, the date these consolidated financial statement were available to be issued.
-In addition to those matters discussed in Note 6 - Notes Payable, the following is a summary of the significant events and transactions that took place during this period:
+Management has evaluated events and transactions that occurred after September 30, 2024 through November 13, 2024, the date these consolidated financial statement were available to be issued.
+There were no material events or transactions in addition to those matters discussed in Note 6 - Notes Payable.